Suka and her cub Astra in Detroit Zoo, April 2021 (© Sheldon Lima – not to be used without permission)

 Website contact form: https://detroitzoo.org/about/contact-us/

 Exhibit: Arctic Ring of Life

 Suka (female).
 Born 2013.
 Arrived Detroit 2018.

 Nuka (male).
 Born 2004.
 Arrived Detroit 2011.

-This link will take you to an article about the two cubs – see also the second video at the foot of this page.
+This link will take you to an article about the two cubs – see also the second video and a further link at the foot of this page.